rkretsch/RNA_cryoEM_protocols/_sources/pcr_assembly.md

 If DNA gel reveals multiple bands, excise the band of interest and use the Qiagen QiaQuick Gel Extraction Kit to gel-purify the band before IVT.
 :::

+:::{dropdown} {material-regular}`format_list_numbered`  4b.
+E-gel

+1. Prep samples by mixing 15µL E-gel loading buffer with 5µL sample (use 96 well plate)

+2. 1.
+Mix 5µL E-gel DNA ladder with 15µL loading buffer

+3. Take E-gel cassette out of package and remove comb before placing into E-gel machine

+4. Load water in the outer lanes if there are extra lanes (all lanes must be filled)

+5. Load prepared DNA ladder and samples

+6. Close the lid and run gel on Program 7 for 10 min (for 2% gels)

+:::{warning}
+If there are significant side-products you may want to gel-purify the correct sized products, however it may be ok to proceed if you will exclude these products in dPAGE purification of the RNA.
+If DNA gel reveals multiple bands, excise the band of interest and use the Qiagen QiaQuick Gel Extraction Kit to gel-purify the band before IVT.
 :::